ibm-cloud-docs/key-protect/delete-keys.md

 {: caption="Table 2.
 Describes the variables that are needed to delete keys with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 If the `return_preference` variable is set to `return=representation`, the details of the `DELETE` request are returned in the response entity-body.

-After you delete a key, it transitions to the `Deactivated` key state.
-After 24 hours, if a key is not reinstated, the key transitions to the `Destroyed` state.
-Destroyed keys can be recovered after up to 30 days or their expiration date, whichever is sooner.
-After this the key contents are permanently erased and no longer accessible.
+After you delete a key, it transitions to the _Deactivated_ key state.
+After 24 hours, if a key is not reinstated, the key transitions to the _Destroyed_ state.
+Deleted keys can be recovered after up to 30 days or their expiration date, whichever is sooner.
+After this the key contents are permanently shredded and its metadata is no longer accessible.

 The following JSON object shows an example returned value.